penumbra-zone/penumbra/docs/protocol/src/crypto/tct.md

 $\mathbb{F}_q$.

 In terms of this base domain separator, we construct a separate domain separator to use for each _height_ of node or leaf in the tree.
-The height of a leaf is defined as zero, and the height of a node is defined as one greater than the height of its children (therefore the lowest node in the tree has height 1).

 $$\mathbf{D}_\mathtt{height} = \mathbf{D}_0 + \mathtt{height}$$